Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Responsiveness 3.8 Turning was smooth, but it still isn’t a quick-rebound bed.
+Responsiveness 3.8 Smooth to move, but not a quick-rebound bed.

-Edge Support 3.8 Slightly better sit stability than UltraPlush, still foam-compressible.
+Edge Support 3.8 A bit steadier than UltraPlush, still compressible.

-Durability 4.2 Wear-in felt controlled; the comfort stayed consistent across our main sleep zones.
+Durability 4.2 Wear-in felt controlled across our main sleep zones.

-Overall Score 4.2 The most “complete” option in this lineup for pressure relief without losing stability.
+Overall Score 4.2 Most complete option here for cushioning without losing stability.

 Perfect Cloud Kids Mattress with Matching Pillow and Teddy Bear